danielgtaylor/nesh/website.md

 A prompt can be set with the `--prompt` parameter, e.g. `nesh --prompt "test> "`.
 The welcome message can be set the same way with the `--welcome` parameter.
 You can disable the welcome message via e.g. `nesh --no-welcome`.

 ### Preloading Code
-You can preload a script with the `--eval` option, which will evaluate either a file or string in the context of the interpreter, so anything you define will be available in the interpreter after startup.
+You can preload a script with the `--eval` option, which will evaluate either a file or string in the context of the interpreter, so anything that you define will be available in the interpreter after startup.
 This is similar to using `ipython -i script.py`.

 ```bash
 echo 'var hello = function (name) { return "Hello, " + name; }' >hello.js